Judiciary of the Maldives: Constitutional period

-The beginning of the constitutional period in the Maldives marked the beginning of a significant era.
 The first constitution of the Maldives was officially declared in 1932.
 That constitution divided the powers of the State among four different bodies, which were the King, the Cabinet of Ministers, the Legislature, and the Peoples’ Majlis.
-Notably, the judiciary is not included as an independent organ of the state.
-Article 80 of this constitution says that “the officials responsible for administering justice are independent as long as they do not, in the process, violate the law.’’
-However, another provision has somewhat a contradictory tone.
-“The King will not meddle with the judicial operations of the state.
-However, the administration of justice shall be done in the name of the King and, in accordance with his decrees.”
+The Judiciary was not included as an independent organ of the state.
+Article 80 of this constitution states that "the officials responsible for administering justice are independent as long as they do not, in the process, violate the law."
+And that "The King will not meddle with the judicial operations of the state.
+However, the administration of justice shall be done in the name of the King and, in accordance with his decrees."

-This was a codification of the system which had been in practice for many centuries.
-The judicial system of the Maldives had already been a specialized institution, which was under the direct control and supervision of the King.
-The first constitution brought no changes to the system whatsoever.
-Yet, the judiciary was under the direct control of the King and, hence, no other organ in the state had any power, or a formal capability, to influence the judiciary.
-Therefore, it may be said that the judiciary was independent from other organs of the state.

 Amendments were brought to the first constitution in later years, until a new constitution was finally declared in 1942.
 Neither any amendment to the first constitution nor the new constitution declared in 1942 made any changes to the provisions of the first constitution regarding the judicial system of the state.